FluffFaceYeti/CustomAPICommands---Tested-for-StreamElements-Fossabot/README.md

 high: ["You desperately need sleep. 😴", "Someone get you a pillow immediately. 🛌"],
 ```

-Now, when newuser123 interacts, the bot will pick a joke based on the user's level.
+Now, when someone runs the !sleep command the bot will respond with a joke based on the value they got!

 ----------------------------------------------------
 📊 Stats